aimnas/1.13_starter_documentation/README.md

 - Custom resolutions (the original is locked at 640x480).
 - Externalisation of hardcoded data and settings to XML and INI files, allowing for deep user customisation and modding.
 - AI improvements (e.g. attacking from flanks and using cover)
-- A new, very challenging difficulty level: INSANE.
+- Suppressive fire mechanic
+- Improved autofire: you can choose how many rounds to fire
 - More detailed IMP (user-created mercenary) customisation, can create multiple IMPs
 - Militia can be directly ordered on both the tactical and strategic map
 - Weather effects (rain and thunder storms)
 - New items
   - Literally hundreds of new guns
   - New armour such as ghillie suits
-  - New ammo types, e.g. tracers, match ammo, and cold (subsonic) ammo.
+  - New ammo types, e.g. tracer, match, and cold (subsonic).
   - New LBE (Load Bearing Equipment, like vests, harnesses and holsters)
   - New weapon attachments ranging from optics to folding stocks to trigger groups.
-  - Urban and desert camouflage
-- More new game options to fine-tune difficulty and/or playstyle
 - New Inventory System makes your mercs' inventories more granular and customisable
 - New Weapon Attachment System allowing for up to nine attachment slots
-- Mercs from Unfinished Business and Wildfire available
-- New keyboard shortcuts and UI features
+- More new game options to fine-tune difficulty and/or playstyle
+  - A new, very challenging difficulty level: INSANE.
 - [Multiplayer](http://ja2v113.pbworks.com/w/page/4218359/Multiplayer)
-- More detailed item descriptions, giving more info about the stats of each item
-- Suppressive fire mechanic

 [...and much, much more.](http://ja2v113.pbworks.com/w/page/4218338/Features)